boogster23/simple-chatbot-app/README.md

 ## Additional Information

-- This project was bootstrapped using [Bolt](https://bolt.new), a tool for quickly creating Vue 3 applications.
+- This project was bootstrapped using [Bolt](https://bolt.new), a tool for quickly creating front-end applications.
 - The frontend is built with Vue 3 and uses Vite as the build tool.

 ## Customize configuration